-BOSTON, Mass., March 30, 2021 – Motus, the definitive leader in anywhere workforce solutions, today released its 2021 State of Delivery Report, which reveals key data related to current delivery trends.
+BOSTON, Mass., March 30, 2021 – Motus, the definitive leader in mobile workforce solutions, today released its 2021 State of Delivery Report, which reveals key data related to current delivery trends.
 As the pandemic placed restrictions on in-person dining experiences, the report found that the delivery industry experienced unprecedented growth.
 Sales for meal delivery services collectively grew 164% in 2020.
 Last year alone, more than 45 million Americans used a food delivery app, representing a 25% year-over-year increase.

 As takeout and delivery become a more dominant part of the American routine, 68% of consumers reported that they are more likely to purchase takeout from a restaurant than before the pandemic.
 With 17% of restaurants in the U.S. forced to shutter their doors, the dining industry also experienced a massive evolution in the way they conduct business.
 In 2020, two in five restaurants began offering food delivery services because of pandemic-related closures.